samuelfebreiro/c-/README.md

 - playing_with_arrays.cpp

   This program asks you the number of rows and columns of an array will you go to create.
 Then, shows you the transposed array, the sum of A and B and the multiplication.

+- prime_number.cpp

+  Do you need to know if a number is prime or not?